 Your Turn

 In the past I spent so much time chasing down investors.
-Thankfully, search fund investing as unconventional now as it once was.
+Thankfully, this type of investing isn’t as unconventional now as it once was.

-Some of the investors that I worked with provided a unique blend of capital, mentorship, hands-on help, and operational insight was instrumental in my newly acquired small businesses success.
+The investors that I worked with provided a unique blend of capital, mentorship, hands-on help, and operational insight.
+This was instrumental in my newly acquired small businesses success.

 I hope you have the same great results that I did!